What is Collapse Companioning™?

 And while Dr. Wolfert sells an array of books, programs, and training courses on loss, grief, and companioning, Ms. Frost focuses on serving individuals struggling specifically with challenges related to systems failures.
 These include a range of emotions, responses, and habits around uncertainty, change, and adaptation.

-Personal Experiences and Influences That Inspired the Creation of Collapse Companioning
+🔶 Education, Personal Experiences, and Influences That Inspired Maya Frost To Create of Collapse Companioning